zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 This is English as a Second Language Podcast episode 645.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development, right here in Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode that will help you improve your English – and m ake your day a little happier!
+Go there to download a Learning Guide for this episode that will help you improve your English – and make your day a little happier!

 This episode is called “Shaving Your Face.”
 It’s a story ab out me shaving; that is, removing hair from my face.
 Let’s get started. > I forgot to set my alarm last night and I woke up later  than usual.
 I was tempted to skip my morning shave, but I hate having long stubble a ll day.
 I like to be clean-shaven every day.
 I’m the kind of guy who gets a fiv e-o’clock shadow early in the afternoon, so if I skipped my morning shave, I’d look like I was growing a beard by the end of the day.
 > I went into the bathroom and picked up my shaving cream.
 I lathered up my face and checked to see that my razor was sharp and that I didn’ t need to replace the razor blades.
 There’s nothing worse than trying to shave with a dull razor.
 I tried using an electric razor for a while, but I could never get a close enough shave.